Technical Standards for Admissions

 - The ability to record physical examination results and a treatment plan clearly and accurately.

 - The capacity to maintain composure and continue to function well during periods of high stress.

 - The perseverance, diligence, and commitment to complete the athletic-training education program as outlined and sequenced.

 - Flexibility and the ability to adjust to changing situations and uncertainty in clinical situations.

 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-Candidates for selection to the ATEP will be required to verify they understand and meet these technical standards or they believe that, with certain accommodations, they can meet the standards.
+Candidates for selection to the athletic training program will be required to verify they understand and meet these technical standards or they believe that, with certain accommodations, they can meet the standards.

 Disability Services in the Office of Student Life will review documentation submitted by a student who states he/she could meet the program's technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.

 If a student states he/she can meet the technical standards with accommodation, then the university will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.